-Viruses (Cambridge (CIE) AS Biology)
+Viruses (Cambridge (CIE) AS Biology): Revision Note

 Naomi Holyoak

-Key Features of Viruses
+Key features of viruses

 • Viruses are non-cellular particles that infect living cells